Combined Joint Task Force 76: Regional Command (East)

 Regional Command East (RC (E)) was responsible for provincial reconstruction team and security in Asadabad, Bamian, Gardez, Ghazni, Jalalabad, Khowst, Parwan, Mehtar Lam and Sharona.
 RC(E) also had responsibility for conducting operations against the Taliban on the Pakistani border.

 Task Force Spartan (March 2006 to May 2007) was a US led task force in the central and eastern regions of Afghanistan.
 TF Spartan was made up of the 3rd Brigade Combat Team from 10th Mountain Division (Light Infantry) and 1/3 Marines.
 TF Spartan fell under CJTF-76/RC East.

 Task Force Bayonet (June 2007 to September 2008) is comprised primarily by soldiers of the 173rd Airborne Brigade Combat Team based in Vicenza, Italy.
 TF Bayonet initially fell under CJTF-76 until the headquarters was redesignated as CJTF-82.

 Regional Command (South)

 Regional Command (South) was responsible for provincial reconstruction and security in Kandahar, Lashkar Gah, Qalat and Tarin Kowt.

 Task Force Bayonet (February 2005 to March 2006)

-TF Bayonet was comprised primarily by soldiers of the 173rd Airborne Brigade Combat Team based in Vicenza, Italy.
+Task Force Bayonet was comprised primarily by soldiers of the 173rd Airborne Brigade Combat Team based in Vicenza, Italy.

 Task Force Bayonet (Feb '05 to March '06) included: